tiagovtristao/jsplaygrounddev/README.md

 ## Goal

-It was created with the goal to provide a simple, fast and elegant playground for quickly prototyping JavaScript (and other web technologies) with instant feedback - without relying on any server dynamism.
+It was created with the goal to provide a simple, fast and elegant playground for quickly prototyping JavaScript (and other web technologies) with instant feedback — without relying on any server dynamism.

+## New features

-As such, it is main goal to limit any future features to the capabilities of what a static web server can offer.
+Any feature request is open to consideration, as long as it does not require more than what a static web server can offer.